IrisSS13/IrisStation/modular_iris/modules/NTSL/readme.md

 - Altoids1 -- Original author in 2019
 - JohnFulpWillard -- Doing a lot of stuff apparently
 - Gboster-0 -- Porting to Tannhauser, fixes
-- huusk -- Porting from Tannhauser to Iris, very little actual work.
+- huusk -- Porting from Tannhauser to Iris, so very little actual work besides a few fixes.